Your Ultimate Guide to Adelaide

 If you’re celebrating, or simply in need of a treat, The Mayflower also offers a spectacular High Tea experience.
 Finger sandwiches, scones and exquisite cakes and tartlets, paired with sparkling wine or a tea make for the perfect combination.
 Once you’ve finished indulging, take the celebration and head to the chic and trendy Hennessy rooftop bar.
 An impressive cocktail menu and friendly, highly skilled bar staff will be ready to greet you.

-Whether you live just outside of the South Australian capital or five hours away, a city escape might be just what you’re after.
+Wondering where to stay in Adelaide?
+Whether you live just outside of the South Australian capital or five hours away, a city escape might be just what you’re after as we roll into 2021: another year of no international travel.
 Looking for hotels in Adelaide?
-Take a look at our two recommendations.
-Get your choice of accommodation in Adelaide just right.
+Take a look at our three recommendations and get your choice of accommodation in Adelaide just right.